powerhouse-inc/switchboard/frontend/README.md

 To display the documentation on the frontend the provided data has to be processed and represented in the form of a single file.

-The documentation gets updated along with the package initially containing it (postinstall and postupdate hooks).
+The documentation gets updated or generated along with the package initially containing it: on install or update (postinstall and postupdate hooks).
+The documentation gets updated or generated before `npm run dev` and `npm run start`.

 To run the generation, use the following command:

 ```sh